Dhruvpamnani/qb-safezones/README.md

-## QB-Savezones rebuild for QB-Core by MaDHouSe
+## QB-Savezones rebuild for QB-Core
 This is a very awesome save/speedlimit zone mod, for [qb-core](https://github.com/qbcore-framework/qb-core)

 I don't need to explain how it works, just follow the instructions in the config.lua file.